-Dr. Steven Sukin specializes in the No-Scalpel Vasectomy which has become the gold standard technique in performing a Vasectomy.
+Dr. Steven Sukin specializes in the No-Scalpel Vasectomy which has become the gold standard technique in performing this procedure.
 This minimally invasive technique can now be performed in less than 10 minutes in the physician's office.
 The No-Scalpel procedure typically has less discomfort and less bleeding than the traditional procedure.
 It is performed through a single small hole.
 This is why more than a half a million men in the United States choose a Vasectomy yearly and why a Vasectomy is the number one form of permanent birth control in America.

 What is a Vasectomy?

 There are many forms of birth control including abstinence, condoms, diaphragms, the birth control "pill", and a Vasectomy.
 A Vasectomy is a permanent form of birth control.
 The procedure involves blocking off the flow of sperm from the testicles.
 The sperm is blocked off by removing a small section of the tubes that deliver the sperm away from the testicles called the Vas Deferens and placing suture, clamps, or cautery across the ends of these tubes.
 There is both a right and left vas deferens.

 Any adult male considering permanent sterilization is a candidate for this procedure, but no one should consider this procedure unless they are absolutely sure that they do not want any more children.
 Although the procedure can be reversed in a procedure called a Vasectomy Reversal, this procedure can be very expensive, involves microsurgery, and does not always have successful outcomes.
 In other words, no one should consider a Vasectomy a temporary procedure.

 What is the difference between a traditional and a No Scalpel Vasectomy?